UiT The Arctic University of Norway,

 Psychology - master

-The master's program is based on three main parts that are designed to help students develop professionally (via courses and the master's thesis), vocationally (via vocational teaching and work requirements related to the courses Psy-3000 and Psy-3900) and career-wise (via a collaboration with the UiT Career Center).
+The master's program is based on three main parts that are designed to help students develop professionally (via courses and the master's thesis), vocationally (via vocational teaching and work requirements related to the courses Psy-3000 and Psy-3900) and career-wise.

-The program consists of a master's thesis (60 ECTS) and courses (60 ECTS).The masters thesis forms the core of the program and is supplemented by two mandatory courses in the first semester and four elective courses in the first three semesters.
+The program consists of a master's thesis (50 ECTS) and courses (70 ECTS).The masters thesis forms the core of the program and is supplemented by three mandatory courses in the first semester and four elective courses across the following semesters.

 The elective courses may be taken in the Department of Psychology or other departments.
 The aim of these courses is to provide a solid foundation either for the student’s work on the masters thesis or as a suitable complement to the student’s portfolio of subject areas.
 The subjects offered enable specialization in e.g. biological, cognitive, educational, social or developmental psychology or health psychology.